 For years, it has been widely believed that facial ageing is caused solely by excess skin.
 For this reason, many people have focused on skin-tightening procedures to help them banish the signs of ageing.
 However, there is more to facial ageing than sagging skin, and they too need to be addressed if you want to fix the problem.

 Over time, the tissues within the face loosen and sag, while the volume of the skin also decreases.
 Newer facelift techniques address these issues, resulting in a natural appearance.

-Botox and fillers can be used as an alternative to a facelift.
+Anti-wrinkle injections and fillers can be used as an alternative to a facelift.
 When done correctly, they can produce impressive results.
 However, what you need to remember about these treatments is they are temporary.
 The results will only last six to twelve months, then you will need to have them done again to maintain results.

 With a facelift, the surgeon resuspends and reshapes the deeper tissues of the face, then removing any excess skin without tension in a natural manner.
-Botox and fillers don’t remove any skin, they simply focus on smoothing and volumising the area temporarily.
+Anti-wrinkle injections and fillers don’t remove any skin, they simply focus on smoothing and volumising the area temporarily.
 They are unable to provide a full correction after the early 40s and over-treatment may produced an unnatural result.